Morioka Castle: History

 Because of its strategic geographic position, the area around Morioka had been regarded as the center of northern Ōshū since the construction of nearby Shiwa Castle by the imperial dynasty in the early Heian period.
 The area was later contested between the Abe clan and the Kiyohara clan in the Former Nine Years War, and it is believed that the first fortification had been erected on this site by the Kiyohara clan.
 The Kiyohara were destroyed by the Northern Fujiwara of Hiraizumi, who in turn were destroyed by the Minamoto clan of the Kamakura shogunate.
 The area then came under the control of the Kudō clan, who were retainers of the Minamoto.
 During the Muromachi period, the Kudō clan was weakened by internal conflict between supporters of Emperor Go-Daigo and the Southern Court and supporters of the Ashikaga shogunate and the Northern Court, and were thus displaced by the Nanbu clan, who had already been established to the north.

 During the late Sengoku period, Nanbu Nobunao pledged fealty to Toyotomi Hideyoshi at the Siege of Odawara in 1590 was confirmed as daimyō over all of the Nanbu territories, including lands around the site of old Kozukata Castle in Morioka.
 He decided to move his seat south from its former location at Sannohe Castle and to erect a new castle at Morioka.
 The design of the new castle may have been influenced by Nagoya Castle in Hizen Province, which he saw during the Japanese invasions of Korea.
 His holdings were re-confirmed after the Battle of Sekigahara by Tokugawa Ieyasu, and Morioka remained the seat of the Nanbu clan until the Meiji Restoration.

 The actual construction work on Morioka Castle was supervised by his Nanbu Nobunao's son, Nanbu Toshinao, who later became the 1st daimyō of Morioka Domain, but the castle was not completed until 1633, during the tenure of Nanbu Shigenao, the 2nd daimyō.
 However, its three-story tenshu burned down only one year later, and was never rebuilt.

 In 1906, the site was opened to the public as Iwate Park, with gardens laid out by modern park designer Yasuhei Nagaoka, and are a popular spot for viewing the sakura blossoms in spring.
-The caste site was donated by the Nanbu clan to the city of Morioka in 1934.
+The castle site was donated by the Nanbu clan to the city of Morioka in 1934.

 In 1937, the grounds were designated as a National Historic Site.
 In 2006, Morioka Castle was listed as one of the 100 Fine Castles of Japan by the Japan Castle Foundation.